Find life beyond the classroom.

 The Music Society provides a continuous learning environment that encourages its members to develop musical abilities through practice and community service.

 NSLS is committed to providing its members the resources and opportunities to enhance leadership and interpersonal communication skills.
-Find us on FaceBook and National Society of Leadership and Success
+Find us on Facebook and the National Society of Leadership and Success.
+(Membership by Invitation)

 Advisor: Don Turner

-The NSCC chapter of PTK exists to promote student scholarship and community service.
-(Members by Invitation)
+The NSCC chapter of PTK strives to promote student scholarship and community service.
+(Membership by Invitation)